bbauska/UofM-Intro-HTML5/README.md

 https://intro-webdesign.com/v3/html5.html#code

-It is organized by week, so you can check to see if any code is provided for this week&apos;'s lessons.
-(Note, for Week 3 there isn&apos;'t any starter code so you will be writing the code on your own!)
+It is organized by week, so you can check to see if any code is provided for this week&apos;s lessons.
+(Note, for Week 3 there isn&apos;t any starter code so you will be writing the code on your own!)

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->